nuxt-modules/storybook/README.md

   },
 ```

-Then run `pnpm dev` to start you Nuxt server.
+Then run `pnpm dev` to start your Nuxt server.

 ## Demo